Lipoatrophia

 Abstract

-The medical literature describes lipoatrophia semicircularis
+The medical literature describes lipoatrophia semicircularis as a rare,

-zone of atrophy of the subcutaneous fatty tissue located mostly on
+of the subcutaneous fatty tissue located mostly on the front of the thighs.
+The

-workers.
-Since 1995, we have diagnosed more than 900 cases in our
+disorder is mainly afflicting office workers.
+Since 1995, we have diagnosed more

-company.
-Also in other companies (national and international) lipoatrophia
+than 900 cases in our company.
+Also in other companies (national and international)

-semicircularis is diagnosed.
+lipoatrophia semicircularis is diagnosed.

-Several hypothesis were proposed, but no one could explain the symptoms.
+Several hypothesis were proposed,

-Although the exact cause is still unknown, we believe that electromagnetic
+but no one could explain the symptoms.
+Although the exact cause is still unknown,

-fields play an important role in this phenomenon.
+we believe that electromagnetic fields play an important role in this phenomenon.

 Introduction